Book Production

 • Then, the plot thickens.
 If you are writing fiction, mention the conflict just to entice curiosity.
 If you are writing nonfiction, this is the moment where you present the obstacles you will learn how to overcome by the end of the book.

 As an author who has poured their soul into writing a book, you may find it challenging to adhere to this word limit.
-But the truth is readers need something short and catchy when skimming blurbs.
-Therefore it is better to make sure you succeed in introducing some of your genre's buzzwords and a hint into the conflict before your words are up.
+But the truth is readers need something short and catchy when skimming.
+Therefore it is better to make sure you succeed in introducing some of your genre's buzzwords and hinting at the conflict before your words are up.

 You should write blurbs in the third person.
-This has historically been an industry-standard, and despite some discussions about whether this is still valid for nonfiction such as autobiographies or travel memoirs, but in general, people expect blurbs to be written in the third person across genres.
+This has historically been an industry standard, and despite discussions about whether this is still valid for nonfiction such as autobiographies or travel memoirs, people generally expect blurbs to be written in the third person across genres.

 You want your blurb to be timeless, so you should refrain from using trending idioms or phrases that will become obsolete in a few months.